DelphinusLab/prover-node-docker/README.md

     `sudo nvidia-ctk runtime configure --runtime=docker --set-as-default`\
     `sudo systemctl restart docker` (Ubuntu)\
     and see whether it fix the issue or not.

+4. If prover running failed by some request "Timeout" reason, it maybe some network issue so just try to stop and start docker container again. `docker compose down` and `docker compose up`